How to Get Rid of Locusts

 locust in the house

-It’s pretty rare for a locust to enter a home of its own volition, but when there’s a swarm, a few could accidentally find their way into an open window or door.
+It’s pretty rare for a locust to enter a home of its own volition, but when there’s a swarm, a few could accidentally find their way in through an open window or door.

 Luckily, they’re not difficult to get rid of, even if you’d rather not pick one up with your bare hands.